eddsteel/ruhe/README.md

 base everything off a single seed value -- to allow reproduction random number of trees
-Tree has starting position and speed position is derived from speed and time -- allows time to move make all the tree state 0..1
+Tree has starting position and speed position is derived from speed and time -- allows time to move in any direction make all the tree state 0..1

 ## Slice 2
-Random speeds used to determine saturation/layer index (overlap should work distance/layer is derived from speed
+Random speeds used to determine saturation/layer index (overlap should work) can probably just order by speed and draw in correct order.

 ## Slice 3
 add some different thicknesses